How trial-to-trial learning shapes mappings in the mental lexicon: Modelling Lexical Decision with Linear Discriminative Learning: Acknowledgments

 \section{Acknowledgments}

-This work has been supported by the European Research Council, project WIDE-742545, and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC number 2064/1 - Project number 390727645.
+Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC number 2064/1 – Project number 390727645, and by the European Research Council, project WIDE-742545.
 The authors thank Fabian Tomaschek and Tino Sering for comments on earlier versions of this manuscript and participants of the Groningen Spring School on Cognitive Modeling for their helpful feedback.